storyfeet/dugi_bialan/content/works/little_red.md

 # Elenoize carried on along the path, she didn't notice.

-mugi endei li weli.
+mugi endei li wei belin.

 # Something else was needed.

-vo-ezan da is-won go "vin da vemi?"
+vo-ezan da is-won go "vin da vemi"

 # The wolf spoke to her "where are you going?"